gimli-php

 4. Use middleware for cross-cutting concerns

-• Authentication, logging, rate limiting, etc.
+• Authentication, logging, rate limiting, CSRF protection, etc.

 5. Use route groups for common prefixes and middleware